 Talking of Forest Holidays, why not put those gym savings towards a pleasurable treat.
 Our nine UK locations are all situated on Forestry Commission land.
 Some, such as Deerpark and Sherwood Forest, are hidden deep in the forest and others, such as Ardgartan Argyll and Strathyre enjoy enviable loch-side positions.

 Along with the Forest Ranger adventures, there are forest trails, cycle routes, and a host of energising activities, from canoeing down the Wye at Forest of Dean to flying down the Zipwire at Keldy.
-You can do as much…or as little… as you desire, and when the day's adventures are over, you can cosy up with the family in your cabin and award yourself a great big tick against those new year resolutions.
+You can do as much…or as little… as you desire, and when the day's adventures are over, you can cosy up with the family in your log cabin with a hot tub adjacent and award yourself a great big tick against those new year resolutions.